ysmood/yaku/readme.md

 This project use [promises-aplus-tests][] to test the compliance of Promises/A+ specification.
 There are about 900 test cases.

-Use `npm run no -- test` to run the unit test.
+Use `npm run no -- test` to run the unit test against yaku.

+## Test other libs

+### aplus test

+To test `bluebird`: `npm run no -- test-aplus --shim bluebird`

+The `bluebird` can be replaced with other lib, see the `test/getPromise.js` for which libs are supported.

+### es6 test

+To test `bluebird`: `npm run no -- test-es6 --shim bluebird`

+The `bluebird` can be replaced with other lib, see the `test/getPromise.js` for which libs are supported.

 # Benchmark